-In June 2008 we completed a private placement in which we issued \$2,950,000 principal amount of our Junior Subordinated Notes (the "Old Notes') and 2,460 shares of our common stock (after giving effect to the reverse split described below).
-In connection with this placement we also issued one share of common stock (after giving effect to the reverse split described below) to the placement agent.
-From September 2008 to February 2009 we issued an aggregate of \$3,040,000 principal amount of our Junior Subordinated Notes with terms similar to the Old Notes but with a lower interest rate (the "New Notes"), together with an aggregate of 240,400 shares of Series B Preferred in a private placement.
+In June 2008 we completed a private placement in which we issued \$2,950,000 principal amount of our Junior Subordinated Notes (the "Old Notes') and 983,324 shares of our common stock (before giving effect to the reverse split described below).
+In connection with this placement we also issued 500 shares of common stock (before giving effect to the reverse split described below) to the placement agent.
+From September 2008 to February 2009 we issued an aggregate of \$3,040,000 principal amount of our Junior Subordinated Notes with terms similar to the Old Notes but with a lesser interest rate (the "New Notes"), together with an aggregate of 243,200 shares of Series B Preferred in a private placement.
 We also issued 39,604 shares of Series B Preferred to the placement agent as a partial sales commission for this placement.